blackducksoftware/ohloh_api/README.md

 For the sake of brevity, the `api_key` parameter will be omitted from the examples in this documentation.
 Remember to always include it in your actual queries.

-Note that the Ohloh API previously required the use of a version parameter `v`.
+Note that the Open Hub API previously required the use of a version parameter `v`.
 This is no longer required, and will be ignored.

 ## XML Response Format